eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <exclusive-end>                           (STW pause ends)
 ```

 When the `balanced` partial GC cycle is triggered, the GC runs an STW pause.
-Application threads are halted to give the garbage collector exclusive access to the heap.
+Application (or *mutator*) threads are halted to give the garbage collector exclusive access to the heap.
 The STW pause is recorded in the logs by the `<exclusive-start>` element.

 ```xml
 <exclusive-start id="184" timestamp="2021-02-26T11:11:42.310" intervalms="3745.790">